jaffamonkey/hugo-serif-theme/exampleSite/content/services/quality-engineering.md

 ## How does it work?

 We can work out timescales and tasks, depending on your needs and budget.
-Whether you want a little help getting more automation in your pipeline, or need some eneral app performance checks, I can deliver results.
+Whether you want a little help getting more automation in your pipeline, or need some general app performance checks, I can deliver results.

 This won't be done in isolation - it's not the 1990's, so it's just just a matter to deliverables, it's about engagement with you and your team to ensure you have input you need.